From a complex manual backend to self-service interface

 Solution

-I designed a clear eligibility setup that made rules, conditions, and outcomes explicit.
-The interface surfaced when a rule applied and what it affected, so changes were intentional and traceable rather than implicit.
+I designed a clear activation window setup that made timing explicit.
+Start and end points were visible, effects were understandable, and changes were intentional rather than implicit.

 Results & Impact